Union Jack flag icon Canada flag Canada Ireland flag Ireland

 A historic church may present different hazards to a modern building, such as uneven floors or poor lighting, and can challenge the standard approaches to preventing slips and trips.
 This is usually due to the historic fabric of the building or design constraints.
 As a consequence, trying to identify and implement suitable precautions can be problematic.

 To help, we teamed up with leading researchers at the Health and Safety Laboratory (HSL) to produce specific guidance in this area.
-The guide is in eight parts and considers the most significant risk factors, outlining cost-effective, yet sympathetic solutions which can preserve church buildings as well as protect congregations, volunteers and visitors.
+The guide is in eight parts and considers the most significant risk factors, outlining cost-effective, yet sympathetic solutions which can preserve church buildings as well as protect congregations, volunteers, and visitors.

-You can access the practical findings of this unique research by reading more about the different risk factors via the images below, or going direct to the guidance documents listed at the bottom of this page.
+You can access the practical findings of this unique research by reading more about the different risk factors via the images below, or going directly to the guidance documents listed at the bottom of this page.

 The problem and the solution